vishal84/gemini-enterprise-adk-mcp-auth/scenario_2/README.md

 - ⚠️ You should see a dialog showing you your newly created **Client ID** and **Client secret**.
 - 🚨 Copy these values immediately and store them in the `.env` file located in the `2_agents/` directory.
 You’ll need to reference these values in a later step.

-Now that you’ve created an OAuth consent configuration and application credential.
+You've now created an OAuth consent configuration and application credential.

 ## 2. Deploy the MCP Server to Cloud Run